Snowy Mountains Scenic Drive, NSW

 The greatest scenic drives are meant to take you along routes of pure pleasure and discovery.
-The Snowy Mountain Drive in New South Wales, Australia, is up there with the best of them, allowing you to enjoy the sheer beauty of the region at your own pace.
+The Snowy Mountains scenic drive in New South Wales, Australia, is up there with the best of them; allowing you to enjoy the sheer beauty of the region at your own pace.
 If you have a motorhome or campervan rental, this is an ideal scenic drive for the whole family, with plenty to see and do along the way, and complete freedom from limiting schedules.

 Day 1 – Cooma

-Learn about the Snowy Hydro Electric scheme at the visitors centre before taking Tourist Drive 1, south of Cooma, which will take you to the top of Mount Gladstone (just 3kms) where you can sip some gluhwein while admiring the 360 degree views over the mountains.
+Learn about the Snowy Hydro Electric scheme at the visitors centre before taking Tourist Drive 1, south of Cooma, which will take you to the top of Mount Gladstone (just 3kms) where you can sip some gluhwein while admiring the 360 degree views over the mountains from your campervan hire.
 Then drive out to Berridale and historic Dalgety for a historic walk and some great food.
 (Cooma Snowy Mountains Tourist Park)

 Day 2 – Jindabyne